timeipert/visualize_musicdiffs/README.md

 [Google Colab Multiple MusicDiffs](https://colab.research.google.com/drive/1kpsOZ8GVcP6McCZPzv_YYDY9LeAWdqPU?usp=sharing) Then you can find our app [here](https://timeipert.github.io/visualize_musicdiffs/).

+Presented at Third International Conference on Computational and Cognitive Musicology in Aalborg University, Denmark,
+8-10 October 2025.
+Poster:
+# Develop
 If you want to deploy it yourself, you can clone the repository, then you should install dependencies with
 ```